rami-awad-nyc/CS-Notes/Operating Systems/Textbook Readings/R4 - Concurrency: An Introduction.md

 - `pthread_join()` waits for a particular thread to complete.

 When two threads run on a processor, the OS *scheduler* decides which thread executes at any time.
-It is difficult to estimate what the scheduler will decide (in other words, the output is not *deterministic*.
+It is difficult to estimate which instruction the scheduler will choose.
+In other words, the output is not *deterministic*.
 - Lines of C may be multiple lines of assembly instructions.
 The scheduler determines which assembly instructions execute, not which lines of C. Use a disassembler to see these instructions: `objdump -d executable_file` on linux.
 Takeaway: BREAK DOWN CODE INTO ASSEMBLY TO DETERMINE POSSIBLE OUTPUTS.

 Since threads can access shared data, concurrency can become a severe issue.
-*race conditions* occur when results depend on timing of code's execution.
+*Race conditions* occur when results depend on timing of code's execution.
 If a context switch occurs at an untimely point in execution, we get the wrong result.
 - When multiple threads execute code that can result in a race condition, the